This post contains affiliate links for your convenience to purchase helpful items at no additional cost to you,

-This Shopping list will help you plan 7 different recipes at a time.
-At the top of the list you put the names of each meal.
+This Shopping list will help you plan seven different recipes at a time.
+At the top of the list, you put the names of each meal.
 Then you go down the list and put the quantities of each item you will need for your recipe.
 The shopping list has the following categories:

 - Canned Boxed Foods

 - Spices and Extracts

 - Hard Goods (i.e.,. plastic bags, foil etc.)

 How the Shopping List for Once a Month Cooking Works

 I made a shopping list that will compile the ingredients and let you total them together the last time we did our freezer cooking, and it makes our shopping trip quick and easy.
 If you would like to download this shopping list you can do so by clicking on this link Freezer Cooking Shopping List

 - Write the names of each recipe across the top.

 - Put the quantity of each ingredient needed for that recipe in the column underneath it.
 You can use the notes section to the side to write specifics like diced, chopped, etc.